 A candidate must be registered in the final quarter in which the degree is to be awarded.
 (See “Registration in the Final Quarter.”)

 The committee consists of five or more officers of instruction, no fewer than four of whom shall hold professorial titles of any rank.
 The committee members shall be chosen from two or more departments/programs; at least two members shall represent academic specialties that differ from the student’s field and one of these two must be a tenured UC San Diego faculty member from another department.
-Consult the departmental graduate coordinator or the Office of Graduate Studies for further details.
+Consult the departmental graduate coordinator or the Graduate Division for further details.

 The doctoral committee administers the qualifying examination and authorizes the issuance of the Report of the Qualifying Examination and Advancement to Candidacy.
-Formal advancement to candidacy requires the student to pay a candidacy fee to the cashier prior to submitting the form to the dean of Graduate Studies for approval.
-Students must maintain a GPA equivalent to 3.0 or better in upper-division and graduate course work undertaken with a total of no more than eight units of F and/or U grades in order to take the qualifying examination and advance to candidacy.
+Formal advancement to candidacy requires the student to pay a candidacy fee to the cashier prior to submitting the form to the dean of the Graduate Division for approval.
+Students must maintain a GPA equivalent to 3.0 or better in upper-division and graduate course work with a total of no more than eight units of F and/or U grades in order to take the qualifying examination and advance to candidacy.

 A draft of the doctoral dissertation should be submitted to each member of the doctoral committee at least four weeks before the final examination.
 The form of the final draft must conform to procedures outlined in the publication, Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook.”
-(See “Dissertation and Thesis Formatting Manual”.)

 The doctoral committee shall supervise and approve the candidate’s dissertation, and conduct the final oral defense, which shall be public and so announced.